bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 QueryStartDateTimeUTC | The start time of the query (UTC).
 QueryEndDateTimeUTC | The end time of the query (UTC).
 ReturnMessage | The full return message of the query.
-QueryStartTimeEpochMS | The start time of the query (EPOCH).
+QueryStartDateTimeEpochMS | The start time of the query (EPOCH).
-QueryEndTimeEpochMS | The end time of the query (EPOCH).
+QueryEndDateTimeEpochMS | The end time of the query (EPOCH).
 QueryDurationMS | The query duration in milliseconds.
 StatementId | The statement Id of the query.
 QueryHash | The query hash value.